GSA-TTS/identity-handbook/_articles/devops-scripts.md

 y
 ```

-After updating, [restart_passenger][passenger-restart] so that passenger is restarted and will download
+After updating, [recycle the configuration][config-recycle] so that
-this updated config without needing to stand up new instances.
+this updated config is picked up.

-[passenger-restart]: {% link _articles/appdev-deploy.md %}#passenger-restart
+[config-recycle]: {% link _articles/appdev-deploy.md %}#config-recycle

 ### Looking at Changes to Secrets